MetaMask/Security-Code-Scanner/README.md

 ## Future Plans

 The action is in its initial phase, and we plan to integrate additional security scanning tools to widen our security coverage.

+## Disclaimer

+This action is developed for the MetaMask engineering team, and may require additional configuration if used in other organizations.